 Unplug your mouse and rely solely on your keyboard for this experience.
 How quickly are you frustrated?

-Then, if you’re feeling extra ambitious, turn off your screen and enable your device’s screen reader to navigate by sound.
+Then, if you’re feeling ambitious, turn off your screen and enable your device’s screen reader to navigate by sound.
 How quickly are you lost and find yourself turning on your screen?

 Offered both in-person and digitally, GAAD events spread awareness about the importance of global digital accessibility.